COVID 19 and the U.S. Passenger Vessel Industry: Impacts and Steps to Reopen

 Rob was with Skipperliner Industries, Inc., from 1984 to 1994 departing as Senior Vice President.

 He is currently President & Chairman of the Board of Trustees of the Passenger Vessel Foundation, member of the Board of Directors of the Passenger Vessel Association (PVA), Associate Member Representative, he serves on the Finance and Site Selection Committees and as the Chair of the PVA Associate Council and is a past Chairman of the PVA Membership Committee.

 David Krapf has been editor of WorkBoat, the nation’s leading trade magazine for the inland and coastal waterways industry, since 1999.
 He is responsible for overseeing the editorial direction of the publication.
 Krapf has been in the publishing industry since 1987, beginning as a reporter and editor with daily and weekly newspapers in the Houston area.
 He also was the editor of a transportation industry daily in New Orleans before joining WorkBoat as a contributing editor in 1992.
 He has been covering the transportation industry since 1989, and has a degree in business administration from the State University of New York at Oswego, and also studied journalism at the University of Houston.

 Register for this webinar by completing the fields below.

-Thank you for registering for the WorkBoat.com live webinar: COVID 19 and the U.S. Passenger Vessel Industry: Impacts and Steps to Reopen.
+Thank you for registering for the WorkBoat.com on-demand webinar: COVID 19 and the U.S. Passenger Vessel Industry: Impacts and Steps to Reopen.

-An email will be sent shortly with login details.
+A confirmation email will be sent shortly with access to the on-demand materials.